Kemeny's constant minimization for reversible Markov chains via structure-preserving perturbations: A Riemannian optimization based approach

-In analogy to the optimizer developed in Section \ref{subsec:euclidean optimizer_sub pattern}, we may define a Riemannian optimizer for the same framework.
-Given a matrix $P$ with a pattern $\mathcal{P}$, we restrict now the focus on the perturbations $\Delta$ of the matrix $P$, equipped with a pattern $\mathcal{S}$ possibly different from $\mathcal{P}$.
-Indeed, in certain applications, we are allowed to modify only specific entries of the stochastic matrix.
-This translates into an optimization problem where the pattern $\mathcal{S}$ of $\Delta$ is different from the pattern $\mathcal{P}$ of the starting reversible matrix $P$.
+Analogously to the constrained approach of Section~\ref{subsec:euclidean_optimizer_sub pattern}, we define a Riemannian optimizer for the same setting.
+Given a reversible matrix $P$ with pattern $\mathcal{P}$, we now consider perturbations $\Delta$ with a (possibly different) pattern $\mathcal{S}$, reflecting situations in which only selected entries of $P$ may be modified.

-While the objective functional in \eqref{eq:functional_min_X} does not depend on the feasible set, the manifold structure $\mathcal{M}_{\boldsymbol{\pi}}$ requires a few changes, in order to add the possibility to address sub-patterns of the original matrix $P$.
-This yields the construction of a feasible set, whose elements have entries that are prescribed and should be preserved by the optimization procedure.
-Recall that the feasible set we consider should respect the balance relation.
-This translates into an additional constraint onto the entries of the symmetrized matrices $D_{\hat{\boldsymbol{\pi}}} (P + \Delta) D_{\hat{\boldsymbol{\pi}}}^{-1}$.